validfox/grievous/README.md

 # Configuration files
     The default name of configuration file is 'sim.setup'.
-    For block level or top level verification, a default 'sim.setup' should be created under this rule:
+    For block level or top level verification, a default 'sim.setup' should be created by user:
+        $DESIGN_ROOT/[block_name]/dv/sim.setup
         $DV_ROOT/sim.setup
-        $DESIGN_ROOT/[block_name]/dv/sim.setup

     In configuration files, each line is a key-value pair, which guides the script to run simulation.